Aidar5/nattoeng/docs/source/book/17_serialization/1_csv.rst

     Prior to Python 3.6 regular dictionaries were returned, not ordered dictionaries.

-Otherwise, it is possible to work with ordered dictionaries using the same methods as in ordinary dictionaries.
+Otherwise, it is possible to work with ordered dictionaries using the same methods as in regular dictionaries.

 Recording
 ~~~~~~